CNN Philippines Newsroom

+The newscast aired the 3:00pm (formerly 10:00am) edition dubbed as Newsroom Ngayon from January 30, 2017 to January 26, 2024, replacing Serbisyo All Access and was replaced by Wanted sa Radyo, later Frontline Express where one of the hosts, Ruth Cabal are also the hosts, on RPTV's afternoon timeslot.
+The weekend newscasts at 6:00pm consist of Newsroom Weekend from March 4, 2017 to January 28, 2024, replacing CNN Philippines Network News Weekend and was replaced by Frontline Pilipinas Weekend on RPTV's weekend late-night timeslot.

-The newscast formerly aired the original weekday noontime edition from 2015 to 2016, the 3:00pm edition dubbed as Global Newsroom from 2016 to 2017, the 9:00 pm edition from 2016 to 2020, to give way for The Final Word with Rico Hizon, the 8:00am edition, anchored by Ria Tanjuatco-Trillo, until 2020, and a 15-minute weekend morning show Newsroom Junior Edition anchored by young contributors trained by CNN Philippines, until 2020.
+The newscast formerly aired the original weekday noontime edition from March 16, 2015 to April 1, 2016, replacing Newsday and was replaced by Balitaan (which currently also replaced by Frontline Express).
+The 3:00pm edition dubbed as Global Newsroom from April 11, 2016 to December 29, 2017, replacing Global Conversations and was replaced by Amanpour.
+The 9:00 pm edition from February 15, 2016 to April 17, 2020, replacing CNN Philippines Nightly News and was replaced by The Final Word with Rico Hizon.
+The 8:00 am edition, anchored by Ria Tanjuatco-Trillo, from 2015 to 2020.
+The weekend morning edition at 12:00 noon (which was later moved to 9:00 am every Saturdays, and 10:00 am every Sundays) from 2017 to 2020.
+The 15-minute weekend morning show Newsroom Junior Edition anchored by young contributors trained by CNN Philippines, from September 1, 2018 to March 15, 2020.

+The newscast aired its last broadcast on January 28, 2024, as CNN Philippines ceased live news operations on the morning of January 29 ahead of its announced closure on January 31.
+Ruth Cabal, Mai Rodriguez, Menchu Macapagal and David Santos serve as the final anchors.

 Background

 As a noontime newscast

 The newscast was launched on March 16, 2015, as a 60-minute standalone noontime newscast as a replacement for Solar/9TV Newsday (which ran across CNN Philippines' predecessors TalkTV, Solar News Channel and 9TV).
 It was first anchored by former CNN Philippines First Vice President for News and Public Affairs Jing Magsaysay and journalist Mai Rodriguez, who was held over from Newsday.

 In September 2015, Magsaysay left the newscast after his resignation following the "right-sizing" retrenchment of 70 junior staffers and contractual employees, who worked in the company for Programming and Technical Engineering divisions, leaving Rodriguez as the sole anchor for the rest of its run.